(last update: 9 June 2020)

 1. Provide counsel to Board discussions and business

 2. Share perspective of member opinions and concerns

 5. Ensure that the Bylaws are being adhered to.

 Section 1.
 Composition and Terms of Office

-The Board of Directors is composed of the President, Vice President, Secretary and Treasurer of the Club, together with nine Trustees.
-The term of office begins after the Annual Meeting is adjourned and continues until a replacement is elected or appointed.
+The Board of Directors is composed of the President, Vice President, Secretary and Treasurer of the Club, together with up to nine Trustees.
+The term of office begins after the election is adjourned in the summer and continues until June of the following year.

 Section 2.
 Duties, Responsibilities and Powers

 The Board manages the Club in accordance with these Bylaws, Articles of Incorporation and Standing Rules, specifically, it shall:

 2. Ensure high quality, uninterrupted publication and timely neighborhood distribution of the Club Newsletter.

 3. Provide for accurate and up-to-date Club records.